Project487/make_sprocket/README.md

 Change values in code to suit your purpose. n = number of teeth on sprocket.
 Currently populated with dimensions of Standard 8mm film.
 There are no checks for these values; obviously a 1 tooth sprocket won't work etc.

+I have also created and uploaded a 'cadquery' version.